-It’s often the proteins (beef, chicken, eggs, etc.) in dog foods or low-quality fillers (the cheap ingredients many companies toss in for calories) that end up being the culprits causing dog food allergies.
+It’s often the proteins (beef, chicken, eggs, etc.) in dog foods that end up being the culprits causing dog food allergies.
 It may take some trial-and-error for you and your vet to find the diet that works best for your pup, but a good place to start is by choosing a quality dog food and a novel protein that will be less likely to cause a ruckus in your pup’s body, such as:

 - Fish (often the easiest to find)

 Skin supplements can be a great way to help prevent some skin problems from recurring, or even starting in the first place.
 They often include fish oil, omega fatty acids, or other essential vitamins and minerals to help alleviate your pup’s itchy skin, and improve that velvety-soft Pit Bull fur.
 You’ll usually find them labeled as “skin and coat” supplements.
 They often come in different forms like chewable tabs, powders, or even as an add-on with your pup’s favorite Bark Eats recipe!

 Try Topical Skin Products

 Topical skin products can help alleviate your Pit Bull’s itchy or irritated skin.
 Your vet may prescribe a specific topical treatment for more severe issues, or for milder skin irritation they may recommend products such as: